 Make It a Pot-Luck

-Just because you are hosting doesn’t mean that you have to buy and prepare everything!
+Just because you are hosting doesn’t mean that you have to buy and prepare all of the food.
 Ask everyone to bring a side dish, drinks, and/or dessert and you provide the main course.
-If you plan to have alcohol at the party, make that clear to your guests.
-You will provide the lemonade, fruit punch, water and/or pop and they can bring additional alcoholic beverages.
+If you plan to allow alcohol at the party but not purchase it, make that clear to your guests.
+You will provide the lemonade, fruit punch, water and/or pop and they can bring any alcoholic beverages.
 Alcohol can be one of the largest expenses at a party, so it’s okay spread that cost around.

-There are also little money saving moves that you can take advantage of like –
+There are additional little money saving moves that you can take advantage of like –

 - Roast marshmallows or hot dogs on sticks from your backyard (or campsite, park, etc.) over a fire.